senritsu/obsidian-vue-plugin-test/README.md

 ### Automate dev deployment

 To test your plugin, it needs to reside inside the `.obsidian/plugins` directory inside your vault.
 Copying it there manually is annoying, having your checked-out repo inside there feels gross, so let's just automate it with a minimal Vite plugin.
-The plugin will just copy the whole `dist` folder to the correct obsidian plugin folder (taken from the manifest) in a post-build step.
+The plugin will just copy the whole of `dist` to the correct obsidian plugin directory (with the name taken from the manifest) in a post-build step.

-Add an `.env.local` file containing an environment variable that points to your local plugins folder
+Add an `.env.local` file containing an environment variable that points to your local plugins directory.

 ```env
 OBSIDIAN_PLUGIN_DIRECTORY="/wherever/your/vault/lives/.obsidian/plugins"